Set and achieve your biggest goals with coaching

 What about SMART goals?

-Over the years, many have modified the meaning of SMART and added more details to it, but in its original form as Doran suggested it, here is what it means:
+Over the years, many have modified the SMART approach to goal setting and added more details.
+But in its original form as Doran suggested, here is what it means:

 • Specific: What specific area do you want to improve?
-Recalling Locke's research, the more detail you can provide about the goal, the better.
+Recalling Locke's research, the more detail you can provide the better.

 • Measurable: How will you measure progress on this goal?
 If you have an outcome goal, this will be aimed toward a specific end result.
 If you have a process goal, this will be aimed toward ensuring you take the necessary steps (regardless of outcome).